Recusancy

 Recusancy (from recusare) was the state of those who remained loyal to the Catholic Church and refused to attend Church of England services after the English Reformation.

 The 1558 Recusancy Acts passed in the reign of Elizabeth I, and temporarily repealed in the Interregnum (1649–1660), remained on the statute books until 1888.
 They imposed punishments such as fines, property confiscation and imprisonment on recusants.
-The suspension under Oliver Cromwell was mainly intended to give relief to nonconforming Protestants rather than to Catholics, to whom some restrictions applied into the 1920s, through the Act of Settlement 1701, despite the 1828-1829 Catholic emancipation.
+The suspension under Oliver Cromwell was mainly intended to give relief to Nonconformist Protestants rather than to Catholics, to whom some restrictions applied into the 1920s, through the Act of Settlement 1701, despite the 1828–1829 Catholic emancipation.

 In some cases those adhering to Catholicism faced capital punishment, and some English and Welsh Catholics who were executed in the 16th and 17th centuries have been canonised by the Catholic Church as martyrs of the English Reformation.

-Definition

-Today, recusant applies to the descendants of Roman Catholic British gentry and peerage families.
-It derives from the Latin word recūsant, meaning to demur or object.
+Today, recusant applies to the descendants of Catholic families of the British gentry and aristocracy.

 History

-After the English Reformation, from the 16th to the 19th century those guilty of such nonconformity, termed "recusants", were subject to civil penalties and sometimes, especially in the earlier part of that period, to criminal penalties.
+After the English Reformation, from the 16th to the 19th centuries "recusants" were subject to civil penalties and sometimes, especially in the earlier part of that period, to criminal penalties.
 Catholics formed a large proportion, if not a plurality, of recusants, and it was to Catholics that the term initially was applied.
 Non-Catholic groups composed of Reformed Christians or Protestant dissenters from the Church of England were later labelled "recusants" as well.
 Recusancy laws were in force from the reign of Elizabeth I to that of George III, but were not always enforced with equal intensity.